SpiderLabs/Responder/README.md

 First of all, please take a look at Responder.conf and set it for your needs.
 Running this tool:

-- python Responder.py [options]
+- ./Responder.py [options]

 Usage Example:

+./Responder.py -i 10.20.30.40 -w -r -f

+or:

-python Responder.py -i 10.20.30.40 -r On -F On -w On
+python Responder.py -i 10.20.30.40 -wrf

 Options List:

--h, --help                           show this help message and exit.
+  -h, --help            show this help message and exit

+  -A, --analyze         Analyze mode.
+This option allows you to see NBT-NS,
+                        BROWSER, LLMNR requests from which workstation to which workstation without poisoning anything.

--i 10.20.30.40, --ip=10.20.30.40     The ip address to redirect the traffic to.
+  -i 10.20.30.40, --ip=10.20.30.40
+                        The ip address to redirect the traffic to. (usually yours)
-                                     (usually yours)

   -I eth0, --interface=eth0   Network interface to use

--b Off, --basic=Off                  Set this to On if you want to return a
+  -b, --basic           Set this if you want to return a Basic HTTP
-                                     Basic HTTP authentication.
-Off will return
-                                     an NTLM authentication.
+                        authentication.
+If not set, an NTLM authentication will be returned.

--r Off, --wredir=Off                 Set this to On to enable answers for netbios
+  -r, --wredir          Set this to enable answers for netbios wredir suffix
-                                     wredir suffix queries.
-Answering to wredir
-                                     will likely break stuff on the network (like classics 'nbns spoofer' will).
+                        queries.
+Answering to wredir will likely break stuff on the network (like classics 'nbns spoofer' would).
+                        Default value is therefore set to False

+  -d, --NBTNSdomain     Set this to enable answers for netbios domain suffix
-                                     Default value is therefore set to Off.
+                        queries.
+Answering to domain suffixes will likely break stuff on the network (like a classic 'nbns spoofer' would).
+Default value is therefore set to False

--f Off, --fingerprint=Off            This option allows you to fingerprint a
+  -f, --fingerprint     This option allows you to fingerprint a host that
-                                     host that issued an NBT-NS or LLMNR query.
+                        issued an NBT-NS or LLMNR query.

--w On, --wpad=On                     Set this to On or Off to start/stop the WPAD rogue
+  -w, --wpad            Set this to start the WPAD rogue proxy server.
+Default
-                                     proxy server.
-Default value is Off
+                        value is False

---lm=Off                             Set this to On if you want to force LM hashing
+  -F, --ForceWpadAuth   Set this if you want to force NTLM/Basic
-                                     downgrade for Windows XP/2003 and earlier.
-Default value is Off

--F Off, --ForceWpadAuth=Off          Set this to On or Off to force NTLM/Basic authentication on
-                                     wpad.dat file retrieval.
+                        authentication on wpad.dat file retrieval.
 This might cause a login prompt in some specific cases.
+                        Therefore, default value is False

+  --lm                  Set this if you want to force LM hashing downgrade for
-Default value is Off
+                        Windows XP/2003 and earlier.
+Default value is False

--A, --analyze                        Analyze mode.
-This option allows you to see NBT-NS,BROWSER,
-                                     LLMNR requests from which workstation to which workstation without poisoning any requests.
-Also, you can map domains, MSSQL servers, workstations passively.

   -v                    More verbose

 For more information read these posts: